adrmaccia/kanto-dex/README.md

 This website allows users to search for TCG cards related to the first 151 pokemon, this can either be done from selecting a pokemon from the list or searching a particular name.

-Users will be able to see an overview list of current pricing related to those cards with a more comprehensive list on inspection.
+Users will be able to see an overview list of current pricing related to those cards with more comprehensive information on inspection.

 ## Screenshot

 ![Homepage](readme-images/home.png)

 ![Card Overview](readme-images/card-overview.png)

 ![Card Details](readme-images/card-details.png)

 ## External API(s)